kalyanmulampaka/spring-data-jdbc-codegen/README.md

 =============================

 This is a simple code generator tool to scaffold the spring data jdbc dao classes.
-This tool uses Spring Data JDBC generic DAO implementation created by nurkiewicz. https://github.com/nurkiewicz/spring-data-jdbc-repository
+This tool depends on Spring Data JDBC generic DAO implementation created by Tomasz Nurkiewicz. https://github.com/nurkiewicz/spring-data-jdbc-repository